yellowmessenger/documentation/docs/platform_concepts/studio/train/tools.md

 ---
-title: Tools
+title: Studio- Settings and Options in Tools
 sidebar_label: Tools and Settings
 ---

-# Studio- Settings and Options in Tools

 **Tools** section is used to make advance settings to the bot, you can also test it as you build it.
 Different settings dedicated to Conversation, NLU, etc. can be configured in this section.